riscv-software-src/riscv-perf-model/README.md

 # Limitations

-1. The model is not trace-driven nor execution-driven.
-Support for running traces coming soon
-2. Rename doesn't actually rename.
+1. Rename doesn't actually rename.
 In fact, there are no operand dependencies supported... yet.
-Again, need a decoder and a real trace
+This work to be done
+1. The model's topology is "fixed" meaning that a user cannot change fundamental attributes like number of ALU units, FPU, LS, etc

 # Example Usage